robertoesteves13/go-template/README.md

 ## Setup

-Do these steps to get it working on your side.
+Do these steps to get it working on your machine.
+Alternatively, there's a `compose.yml` that has profiles for both development and production environments, so you only really need to have docker or podman installed.

 ### Tools